 Emergency Resources

-• As the State and FEMA work to assess damage and get other counties declared, it remains critical for Vermonters to report flood damage to 211, especially in undeclared counties.
+If you have suffered flood damage, it is critical to report flood damage to 211, especially in undeclared counties.
 Doing so will help FEMA open financial assistance and help the State ask for additional assistance from Congress.
 Even if you don’t need support yourself, or have already cleaned up or made repairs, reporting your damage will help your neighbors.
 Report your damage at Vermont211.org or call 211.

 New Guidance Resources

-• Municipalities dealing with physical damage while trying to help their residents and run their local governments can refer to new guidance from the Vermont League of Cities and Towns.
-The 2023 Flood State of Emergency Legal FAQscan help municipal officials during this disaster.
+Municipalities dealing with physical damage while trying to help their residents and run their local governments can refer to new guidance from the Vermont League of Cities and Towns

 SBA Update and Reminders